youranli001/plane-wave-fit/paper.md

 The repository includes four Jupyter notebooks demonstrating usage:

-1. `01_time_domain_fitting.ipynb`: It tests the time-domain method on synthetic data containing three internal tides, white noise, and correlated eddy fields with varying amplitudes.
+1. `01_time_domain_fitting.ipynb`: Demonstrates the time-domain method on synthetic data containing three internal tides, white noise, and correlated eddy fields with varying amplitudes.
-2. `02_frequency_domain_fitting.ipynb`: It tests the time-domain method on irregularly-sampled SWOT satellite observations in the South Atlantic.
+2. `02_frequency_domain_fitting.ipynb`: Demonstrates the time-domain method on irregularly-sampled SWOT satellite observations in the South Atlantic.
-3. `03_access_internal_tide_parameters.ipynb`: It demonstrates programmatic access to the Zenodo-archived internal tide parameter database and visualization.
+3. `03_access_internal_tide_parameters.ipynb`: Demonstrates programmatic access to the Zenodo-archived internal tide parameter database and visualization.
-4. `04_llc4320_plane_wave_fit_frequency_domain.ipynb`:  It tests and compares time-domain and frequency-domain methods on MITgcm LLC4320 model SSH outputs in the Tasman Sea.
+4. `04_llc4320_plane_wave_fit_frequency_domain.ipynb`:  Demonstrates the frequency-domain method and compares it to the time-domain method using MITgcm LLC4320 model SSH outputs in the Tasman Sea.

 # Research impact